gdsbook/book/notebooks/01_geospatial_computational_environment.md

 There is a growing perception that much of the original ethos of Science to operate through transparency and accessibility has been lost.
 A series of recent big profile scandals have even prompted some to call it a state of crisis {cite}`Ioannidis_2007`.
+This "crisis" arises because the analyses that scientists conduct are difficult to repeat, let alone understand.
+Both article length and publication volume has grown immensely since the early days of science, and this has affected our ability to understand our literature as a whole.

 Why is there a sense that Science is no longer open and transparent in the way Galileo's diaries were?
 Although certinaly not the only or even the most important one, technology plays a role.
 The process and workflow of original scientists relied on a set of "analog" technologies for which an